artstarus/STARCASINO/README.md

 This was my final project for Harvard's CS50 course.
 This was completed in the Summer of 2023 and included a very large commit history of over 1,000 commits showcasing my learning process.
 This work was done within the cs50 codespace.
 I have now migrated this project to my own personal public repository.
 Although private, commits were done in 2023 and can be seen on my 2023 GitHub commit graph.

-At the time of creation, this was one of my first big project that I created from scratch.
-A video demo is linked below!
+At the time of creation, this was one of my first big projects that I created from scratch.
+A video demo is linked above!

 ![CS50 CERTIFICATE](/CS50x.png)